 Richard Beasley SC came to the Bar in 1997, and was appointed silk in 2011.
-He has conducted cases and advised on matters involving; major administrative law, planning and environmental issues (such as Barangaroo, Allianz stadium and numerous mine approvals), and land acquisition matters.
+He has conducted cases and advised on matters involving major administrative law, planning and environmental issues (such as Barangaroo, Allianz stadium and numerous mine approvals), and land acquisition matters.
 He has also appeared in a wide range of commercial, contract and valuation matters.

-Richard was recently selected by his peers for inclusion in The Best Lawyers in Australia (2020 edition) in the fields of Government Practice and Planning and Environmental Law, and was recognised in the 2019 edition in the field of Planning and Environmental Law.
+Richard has been selected by his peers for inclusion in The Best Lawyers in Australia in the fields of Government Practice (2020, 2021), and Planning and Environmental Law (2019, 2020, 2021).

 In July 2016 Richard was appointed as the Principal Member of the Racing Appeal Panel by Racing NSW, and was reappointed for a further two year term in July 2018.